mara/mara-example-project-1/README.md

 ### Running the ETL

 For development, it is recommended to run the ETL from the web UI (see above).
-On production, use `flask data_integration.ui.run` to run a pipeline or a set of its child nodes.
+On production, use `flask mara_pipelines.ui.run` to run a pipeline or a set of its child nodes.

-The command `data_integration.ui.run_interactively` provides an ncurses-based menu for selecting and running pipelines.
+The command `mara_pipelines.ui.run_interactively` provides an ncurses-based menu for selecting and running pipelines.

 &nbsp;